okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-ciba/main/index.md

 5. An authorization error is sent to the client if the authorization server hasn’t received user approval yet.

-6. The user sees the custom branded push notification on their device and approves it.
+6. The user sees the custom-branded push notification on their device and approves it.

 7. The client (consumption device) polls the authorization server again.